ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 import db
 ```

-Let's set up logging for our program so that we can see what happens later for debug:
+Let's set up logging for our program so that we can see what happens later for debugging.
 ```python
 logging.basicConfig(level=logging.INFO)
 ```

-Now we need to initialize the bot object and it's dispatcher with Aiogram:
+Now we need to initialize the bot object and its dispatcher with Aiogram.
 ```python
 bot = Bot(token=config.BOT_TOKEN)
 dp = Dispatcher(bot)
 ```

-Here we use `BOT_TOKEN` from our config that we made in the beginning of tutorial.
+Here we use `BOT_TOKEN` from our config that we made in the beginning of the tutorial.

-We initialized the bot, but it's still empty.
-We must add some fucntions for interaction with user.
+We initialized the bot but it's still empty.
+We must add some functions for interaction with the user.

 ### Message handlers

 #### /start Command

-Let's begin with `/start` and `/help` commands handler.
-This function will be called when user does launch the bot for the first time, restarting it or using the `/help` command.
+Let's begin with the `/start` and `/help` commands handler.
+This function will be called when the user launches the bot for the first time, restarts it, or uses  the `/help` command.

 ```python
 @dp.message_handler(commands=['start', 'help'])